lxgrf/jarvis/README.md

 # Jarvis
 _A Discord.py bot for Marvel SAGA rpg system_

-Store DISCORD_TOKEN and DISCORD_GUILD in a .env file in the root folder, and you're good to go.
+Store DISCORD_TOKEN in a .env file in the root folder, and you're good to go.

 Note that the bot will only respond to requests on channels listed in the valid_channels list in bot.py.
 It will otherwise respond with a polite refusal.